 You Won't Believe How Open Steph Curry Was For This 3-Pointer

-Steph Curry and the Golden State Warriors are playing the Detroit Pistons on Tuesday night.
+Steph Curry and the Golden State Warriors beat the Detroit Pistons on Tuesday night.

-Steph Curry and the Golden State Warriors are hosting the Detroit Pistons on Tuesday night at Chase Center in San Francisco, and during the game Curry was left comepltley wide open for a three-pointer.
+Steph Curry and the Golden State Warriors were hosting the Detroit Pistons on Tuesday night at Chase Center in San Francisco, and during the game Curry was left completely wide open for a three-pointer.

 He obviously drained the shot, and the clip of the play can be seen in the tweet that is embedded below from the Twitter account of the Warriors.